 Though much of the Hawkwind lore is rooted in the continuation of the tattered hippie dream, their anything goes attitude would have an enormous influence on the punk scene a few years later.
 Sex Pistols and PiL leader John Lydon recalled driving all over the country following Hawkwind in a 2013 BBC interview.
 “Yeah, well I guess 40 years later listening to them it all sounds a little bit disappointing, but no. Bollocks.
 That was tough stuff.”

-"The first album I think, captured the spirit of the band the most," said drummer Terry Ollis in a BBC documentary.
-Guitarist Dave Brock concurs, telling Record Collector, "That was the great magical album.
-It was quite daring, I thought."
+"The first album, I think, captured the spirit of the band the most," said drummer Terry Ollis in a BBC documentary.
+Guitarist Dave Brock concurred, telling Record Collector, "That was the great magical album.
+It was quite daring."